kumo/kumo.github.io/_posts/2008-02-14-the-perils-in-trusting-syntax-highlighting.md

 layout: post
 categories: developing
 ---
 Today after upgrading RSpec I ran a user story that I had just written and received a wonderful error: `You have a nil object when you didn't expect it!
 (NoMethodError).
 The error occurred while evaluating nil.add_scenario`.
-I didn’t even think to check my user story because the syntax highlighting looked fine and it made sense to me:
+I didn't even think to check my user story because the syntax highlighting looked fine and it made sense to me:

 {% highlight ruby %}
   Scenario: areas have different types